-By Krista Brooks, MPH, Diana Zuckerman, PhD, and Morgan Wharton
+Krista Brooks, MPH, Diana Zuckerman, PhD, Morgan Wharton, and Caitlin Kennedy, PhD

 Birth control pills contain synthetic forms of estrogen and progesterone.
 These synthetic hormones help keep the levels of estrogen and progesterone in your body constant so that eggs do not mature and the lining of the uterus never develops enough for a fertilized egg to implant.
 Regulating these hormones in this way also thickens the cervical mucus, making it more difficult for sperm to reach an egg.

 If a woman takes contraceptive pills every day, she will never have a period.
 However, most packs of birth control pills include a week of pills that do not contain any hormones.
 These “placebo” or sugar pills reinforce the habit of taking a pill every day so that women will not forget to take the pills with hormones that actually prevent pregnancy.
 Women usually expel the lining in their uterus, which results in bleeding similar to a “period” during the four to seven days they take the placebo pills (or if they take no pill at all).

 The bleeding you have while taking oral contraceptives is not a real period, because the lining of the uterus does not fully thicken and an egg has not been released.
 In other words, birth control pills don’t really “regulate your period,” they just make it seem as though your period is regular.
 This is why Seasonale and other birth control pills can safely schedule “periods” only four times a year.
 With these pills, you are simply choosing quarterly artificial periods instead of monthly ones.
 That’s why birth control pills can interfere with your period even after you stop taking them.
 Some women don’t have normal periods for many months after they stop taking birth control pills.
 It can take time for the body and natural hormones to adjust, but probably does not affect a woman’s ability to become pregnant.